 We all have different requirements when it comes to choosing a certain product.
 The same applies to portable blenders, whereby factors like size, capacity, pricing, and blending capabilities will determine our decision.

 Nonetheless, some of the 8 best portable blenders that you can check include:

 Editor’s Choice: Hamilton Beach 51101AV Personal Travel Blender

 Best of Value: MODERN COMFORT MC-PRB-01 Portable Travel Blender

 Best Under $25: Oster BLSTPB-WBL Blue Travel Sop Blender

 A portable blender is an excellent idea when you want to maintain a healthy lifestyle all the time.
 Of course, you won’t enjoy the full convenience of a countertop machine, but all the basic blending tasks won’t be hard to carry out.

 If it’s a smoothie from soft veggies and fruits, even models under 200 watts, like Hamilton Beach 51101AV and Nutrichef NCBL100RC, shouldn’t struggle.
-But if you’re planning to make some frozen desserts or thicker smoothies and butters, a premium MODERN COMFORT MC-PRB-01 is a much better choice.
+But if you’re planning to make some frozen desserts or thicker smoothies and butters, a premium Nutribullet Personal Blender is a much better choice.
 You just need to have enough budget at hand, then make sure you always charge before leaving the house as it isn’t compatible with a car charger.